 Below are three trips which should definitely be on your radar.

 The mountain-top sacred Inca ruins of Machu Picchu have long been a mystery to those who have studied it, but it sure brings in the tourists each year.
 With more than 60 monuments, incredible views, and plenty of historical background, an Inca Trail tour to reach the top is a must on any South American travel agenda.

 A hiking and camping tour of the Inca Trail takes several days to get to the top, and in that time you’ll be doing a lot of walking, so before you go it’s a good idea to ensure you’re both physically and mentally fit enough to deal with it, as it can be hard work.
+Top tip: invest in some hiking poles to ease thes strain on your knees on the way down.
 If that’s not for you, you can reach the top via train and bus.

 A true masterpiece of history, art, and culture combined, it’s not hard to see why it’s on UNESCO’s World Heritage List, and rightly so.

 This wine valley and star-gazing haven in northern Chile is world-famous when it comes to both of these entities, thanks to its luscious vineyards and lack of light pollution.

 A tour of the valley can include many different things – You can opt for a tour of the local wine region, sampling the best Chilean vinos each vineyard has to offer, which is a holiday in itself.
 In addition to this, you can see the total solar eclipse as part of a special one-off tour, which is due to take place on 2nd July 2019.